Peterproxy/New/README.md

-This is a game I coded after following the video on Youtube.
+This is a game I coded after following a video tutorial on Youtube.

-KINDLY NOTE GAME IS NOT COMPLETED YET!!!
+KINDLY NOTE THAT GAME IS NOT COMPLETED YET!!!

-Modifications are added until it is perfect.
+Modifications are added as work progresses on the project until it is perfect.

+By the time you check again, more modifications would have been added.